Addressing general measurements in quantum Monte Carlo: Supplementary Note 1: Directed-loop update for XXZ model

 In order to realize our idea, we first need to construct the configuration and update of the XXZ model.
-We employ the previously proposed algorithm for handling the XXZ model, known as the \textit{directed loop algorithm}\cite{DL1_OlavF_2002,DL2_OlavF_2003,DL3_Henelius2002}.
-The Hamiltonian in Eq.(\ref{eq3}) is divided into the diagonal and off-diagonal operators:
+We employ the previously proposed algorithm for handling the XXZ model, known as the \textit{directed-loop algorithm}\cite{DL1_OlavF_2002,DL2_OlavF_2003,DL3_Henelius2002}.
+The Hamiltonian of the XXZ model with a longitudinal field, is given by: